Patton Oswalt: Career

 An animated video of Patton's take on New Song's Christmas Shoes was posted on YouTube in November 2009.
-The track does not appear on any albums.
-The audio is claimed to be recorded at Lisner Auditorium in Washington DC.
+The audio was recorded at Lisner Auditorium in Washington, D.C.

 Oswalt's album Patton Oswalt: Finest Hour was released on September 19, 2011.
 The extended and uncensored DVD of this special was released in April 2012, a few days after its television premiere on Comedy Central.

-Oswalt's comedy special Tragedy Plus Comedy Equals Time was to be released on January 16, 2014, via online movie streaming website Epix, but was pushed back by the company for unknown reasons.
+Oswalt's comedy special Tragedy Plus Comedy Equals Time was to be released on January 16, 2014, via online streaming website Epix, but was pushed back by the company for unknown reasons.
 However, it did premiere on Comedy Central on April 6, 2014, and became available for purchase on April 8, 2014, in both DVD and CD format.

 Oswalt's comedy special Talking for Clapping was released on Netflix on April 22, 2016.
 For the album, he received a Primetime Emmy Award for Outstanding Writing for a Variety Special and a Grammy Award for Best Comedy Album.

 Oswalt's comedy special Annihilation was released on Netflix on October 17, 2017.

 In an episode of Hiking with Kevin Nealon on YouTube, posted November 14, 2019, Oswalt confirmed a new special, I Love Everything, recorded three weeks prior to the recording of the hike.
 It is currently airing on Netflix and was nominated for another Primetime Emmy Award.

 He was featured in an ad campaign for Caesars Sportsbook in 2021, playing a character named Carl.

-He was featured on the celebrity version of Jeopardy! on January 26, 2023.
+He was featured on the first season of the primetime Celebrity Jeopardy! from January 12 to February 2, 2023.

+In 2024, Oswalt joined the cast of Ghostbusters: Frozen Empire playing the character Dr. Hubert Wartzki.

+In May 2024, Oswalt began hosting the FOX game show The 1% Club.
+Oswalt left the show in 2025.

+In July 2024, it was announced that Netflix was in early development on a television series based on Minor Threats, the comic series created by Oswalt, Jordan Blum, and Scott Hepburn and published by Dark Horse Comics.
+Oswalt and Blum are set to serve as writers, showrunners and executive producers, with Hepburn also executive producing.

+In November 2024, Deadline announced that Oswalt was boarding the Oscar-contending short Sardinia as Executive Producer alongside his wife, actress Meredith Salenger.
+Oswalt called the film, which stars Philip Ettinger, Emmy-winner Martha Plimpton, Olek Krupa and Breeda Wool, "an effortlessly original piece of work" and "beyond timely”.